twilio/twilio-voice-react-native/README.md

 yarn add @twilio/voice-react-native-sdk
 ```

+## Getting Started

+Please see this document on getting set up for your target platform: [Getting Started](docs/getting-started.md).

 ## Usage

 The following example demonstrates how to make and receive calls.
 You will need to implement your own `getAccessToken()` method for it to work properly.
 Please see [Access Tokens](#access-tokens) section for more details or check out the [iOS](https://github.com/twilio/voice-quickstart-ios) and [Android](https://github.com/twilio/voice-quickstart-android) quickstart for examples on how to generate the tokens.